Vishnupriya609/Agenticai-assignment/README.md

 # Conclusion

-This project successfully demonstrates the core concepts of Applied Agentic AI using local LLMs through Ollama.
+This assignment successfully demonstrates the core concepts of Applied Agentic AI using local LLMs through Ollama.
 It covers LLM interaction, prompt engineering, AI agents, and retrieval-based question answering, providing a practical introduction to modern AI application development.
 ````

 This README is suitable for submission with your assignment and clearly explains each component of the project.